PeachFlame/cPanel-fixperms/README.md

 ### Getting Help
 You can run fixperms with the '-h' or '--help' flags in order to see a help menu.

+You can also open an issue here on GitHub or post a comment on my original blog post: http://boomshadow.net/tech/fixes/fixperms-script/

 ### Adding Fixperms to your bin
 I host numerous websites for friends and family, who will routinely make mistakes in regards to file permissions.
 It's understandable; they're not tech people.
 I will need to fix their permissions for them pretty frequently on my servers so I opted to put the fixperms script in all my servers' bin folders.